CodyNicholson/Backend_Development_Notes/Software_Development_Process/Rational_Unified_Software_Process/4_TransitionPhase.md

 ***

-####The outcome of the Transition phase is:
+#### The outcome of the Transition phase is:

 1. The complete project with all the artifacts that we mentioned before

 2. The product will be in the hands of the users in the real-world

-3. Lessons learnt, what worked and what didn't work, what should we do differently in the next cycle or in next development
+3. Lessons learned, what worked and what didn't work, what should we do differently in the next cycle or in next development

    Very important because it provides feedback in cycles and between projects so we can improve for next time